zincware/ZnTrack/docs/source/overview.rst

 Stages
 ------
 DVC organizes its pipeline in multiple stages (see https://dvc.org/doc/start for more information).
-In the case of PyTrack every stage is decorated with :code:`pytrack.pytrack` as follows
+In the case of PyTrack every stage is decorated with :code:`pytrack.PyTrack` as follows

 .. code-block:: python

-    from pytrack import pytrack, parameter, result
+    from pytrack import PyTrack, parameter, result

-    @pytrack
+    @PyTrack
     class Stage:
         def __init__(self):
             """Class constructor